IceShell101/airofile/README.md

 # AiroFile

-host the selected folder on the localhost or the local network
+a flask script that hosts the selected directory

 # how it works